Baahubali 2: The Conclusion (soundtrack)

-Baahubali 2: The Conclusion is the soundtrack of the 2017 Indian epic historical film of the same name.
+Baahubali 2: The Conclusion is the soundtrack of the 2017 Indian Telugu film of the same name.
+The soundtrack album was composed by M. M. Keeravani.

 Production

-The original soundtrack in Telugu was composed by MM Keeravani while the songs were sung by Daler Mahendi, Mounima, Sony, Deepu, Sreenidhi, V. Srisoumya, Kaala Bhairava and Keeravani.
-For the Malayalam soundtrack, Mankompu Gopalakrishnan composed the lyrics while Vijay Yesudas, Shweta Mohan and Yazin Nizar sang the songs.
-The Hindi soundtrack featured a song by Kailash Kher.
+The soundtrack in Telugu was composed by MM Keeravani while the songs were sung by Daler Mahendi, Mounima, Sony, Deepu, Sreenidhi, V. Srisoumya, Kaala Bhairava and Keeravani.
+In Tamil, Madhan Karky written the lyrics followed from part 1 of this film.
+For the dubbed Malayalam soundtrack, Mankompu Gopalakrishnan composed the lyrics while Vijay Yesudas, Shweta Mohan and Yazin Nizar sang the songs.
+The Hindi dubbed soundtrack featured a song by Kailash Kher.